-The Board is ultimately responsible for ensuring the Company maintains a system of internal control that is appropriate to the various business environments in which it operates.
-Business risks are identified through a system of continuous monitoring.
-The risk control framework includes the following key features:
+The Board is ultimately responsible for ensuring the Company maintains a system of internal control that is appropriate

-- The Risk and Audit Committee, which is a formal committee of the Company Board. - Risk Appetite Statements which set out the tolerance the business has for identified risks. - The Legal & General Group internal audit function provides independent assurance on the effectiveness of business risk management and the overall operation of our risk framework. - The Investment Manager identifies and evaluates risks to which the Company may be exposed so that they can be managed in line with risk policies. - Regular reporting of ongoing and emerging risks to assess whether risk positions are within the limits set by the risk appetite.
+- The Risk and Audit Committee, which is a formal committee of the Company Board. - Risk Appetite Statements, which set out the tolerance the business has for identified risks. - The Legal & General Group internal audit function, which provides independent assurance on the effectiveness of business risk management and the overall operation of our risk framework. - The Investment Manager, who identifies and evaluates risks to which the Company may be exposed so that they can be managed in line with risk policies. - Regular reporting of ongoing and emerging risks, which allows us to assess whether risk positions are within the limits set by the risk appetite.